kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/01-verify-jwt-on-backend-to-get-current-user.md

 * We are sending our local token to our backend

 ## But...
-* Whenever we `signin` and there is no value in `localStorage`
+* Whenever we `signin` and there is no value inside our `token` we sent to the server

-### Let's try this now:
-1. Open Application and delete the token
-2. Then sign in again

-* You will get `null` sent to the backend
+* You see the token in `localStorage` but the server only sees `null` which means it does not have our token
+* This is a problem

 ## Why is token null?
 * Add this check to `server.js`